 What CFO services does SA Associates offer?

 SA Associates offers part-time CFO services, virtual CFO services, and outsourced CFO services.
-All engagements include cash flow management, strategic financial planning, budgeting and forecasting, custom financial reporting, KPI development, and lender relationship support.
+All engagements include cash flow management, strategic financial planning, budgeting and forecasting, custom financial reporting, and KPI development.

 What industries does SA Associates work with in Guelph and Southern Ontario?